joedelbalzo/jdb-openplaces/README.md

 -- home location
 -- preferred sorting options? favorite categories?
 -- build an umbrella category...??? <--dream feature>
+--this would take so many api calls, but at least you'd get a very full list.
 -- favorites
+--maybe favorites get to make full Places calls?
 --notifications? maybe if a favorite is about to open or close?
 --about
 -- specifically, this data is pulled from google. please don't be mad at me if it's outdated.